-thesis following th e parameter value.

-Replace this: With this value:

-account The Information Exchange which you want to reco ange account ID for the account from eive messages.
+account The Information Exchange account ID for the account from which you want to receive messages.

+Specify an Information Exchange user ID when you specify an Information Exchange account ID.
+An account ID must consist of 1 to 8 alphanumeric characters.
-userid Information Exchange 1 to 8 alphanumeric ch The Information Excha ange user ID for the user from whom you

-want to receive messag es.
+userid The Information Exchange user ID for the user from whom you want to receive messages.

-formation Exchange account ID when you Exchange user ID.
-A user ID must consist characters.
+You must specify an Information Exchange account ID when you specify an Information Exchange user ID.
+A user ID must consist of 1 to 8 alphanumeric characters.

 at The remote Information Exchange ID, consisting of 3 alphanumeric characters.
 This parameter is optional if you and your trading partner are on the same Information Exchange system.

-list with the DEFINE command or a
+list A list that was defined with the DEFINE command or a

-• n the Information Exchange system.

-• defined with the DEFINE command or

-te entry in the alias table residing in the system.
-The nickname can contain from 1

-to 20 alphanumeric ch aracters, including embedded blanks; do es as nickname characters.
+permanent list name on the Information Exchange system.
+Either a nickname you defined with the DEFINE command or characters 1 to 16 of the entry in the alias table residing in the Information Exchange system.
+The nickname can contain from 1 to 20 alphanumeric characters, including embedded blanks; do not specifiv parentheses as nickname characters.

+nicktbl The name of the permanent alias table on the Information

-nicktbl Exchange system where anent alias table on the Information e the permanent nickname is stored.
-This naracters long.
+Exchange system where the permanent nickname is stored.
+This name can be up to 4 characters long.
 The first character must be

-This character: Specifies this:
+G, O, or P.

-G A global alias table

-0 An organization name
+G A global alias table O An organization name

 P A private alias table